nctrnlagnt/nocturnal/docs/features/providers.md

 ## What

 Nocturnal supports multiple LLM providers simultaneously.
-You can configure OpenAI-compatible, Anthropic-compatible, Google-compatible, and OpenAI Responses API-compatible providers — including ChatGPT OAuth via the `openai-responses-compatible` type.
+You can configure OpenAI-compatible, Anthropic-compatible, Google-compatible, and OpenAI Responses API-compatible providers — including OAuth-backed Codex and xAI SuperGrok providers via the `openai-responses-compatible` type.
 All providers are defined in `~/.nocturnal/config.yaml`.
 Each provider declares an `api_key_env_var` slot — the name of the env var that holds its key — and the actual key value lives in `~/.nocturnal/secrets/.env` or the process environment. `config.yaml` never holds a literal key.